Monday 2:30 - 6:20 PM, Room 1P-231, Spring 2011

 Assignment 1: Flickr to Wikipedia (5 points):

 You will find an appropriately Creative Commons licensed image on Flickr (CC BY or CC BY-SA) and import it into Wikimedia Commons, and place it onto at least one Wikipedia Page for which it could help illustrate.
-Choose a subject in the field of design, digital media, and new media art.
-For example, you could find a photograph of John Maeda or his work on Flickr, and add it to the two photographs on Wikimedia Commons, and then include that on his Wikipedia page.
-Except, because this is the demonstration example, you can't use John Maeda, but you can start by looking at one of these lists of new media artists, contemporary artists, designers, fashion designers, You will have to do a significant amount of research for this project, many of these will be dead ends, but this is part of the research process.
+Choose a subject in the field of design, digital media, and new media art OR Staten Island history and geography.
+For example, you could find a photograph of Lynn Hershman Leeson or her work on Flickr, and add it to the Wikimedia Commons, and then include that on her Wikipedia page; or you could add photographs of the CSI campus to the page about CSI.
+Except, because this is the demonstration example, you can't use John Maeda or CSI, but you can start by looking at one of these lists of new media artists, contemporary artists, designers, fashion designers.
+You will have to do a significant amount of research for this project, many of these will be dead ends, but this is part of the research process.

 By the end of this project you should be able to: